peterwang45a/popl-2020-artifact/README.md

 We have listed all the twenty experimental examples.
 See “example name.pdf” for the correspondence between the example names in the artifact and those in the paper.
 To run the experiment on a single example program, e.g. program x, you can use the following command:<br>
 ./run-example.sh x <br>
 For example, <br>
-./run-example.sh mini
+./run-example.sh mini <br>
+runs the experiment on the "mini-Roulette" only. <br>
+./run-example.sh vmini <br>
-runs the experiment on the "mini-roulette" only.
+runs the experiment on the "mini-roulette variant" only.
+**Note:** Please use the simplified example names in the artifact to run the above commands.

 # Running on a Custom Input
 To run the algorithm on a custom program, please follow these steps: